Skip to content

 Profile Configuration

-These settings can be defined per-profile under the profiles key or globally under the global_config key.
+These settings can be defined per-profile under the profiles key or globally under the global_config key since they share the same schema.

 library_provider

-Specifies the media library provider to use (e.g., plex, jellyfin).
+Specifies the media library provider to use (e.g., plex, jellyfin, emby).

 list_provider